 There are a number of different types of windshield cracks, such as stress cracks, bull’s-eyes, stars, star breaks and chips.
-All of these types tend to spread as time goes on and temperatures shift.
+All of these types tend to spread across the windshield as time goes on and temperatures shift.

 The key to keeping a windshield crack from spreading is to prevent anything from getting into the crack that will stress the glass even more, particularly dust and water.
 Even a piece of clear tape will keep it clean under normal circumstances until you can get it repaired, but won’t protect against a heavy rainstorm or car wash.